yankeebobo/statamicthemes.github.io/_articles/2013-08-18-part-3-template-partials-in-the-statarkers-theme-for-statamic.md

 ---
-main_img: ""
-title: 'Part 3 - Template Partials In The Statarkers Theme For Statamic'
+title: "Part 3 - Template Partials In The Statarkers Theme For Statamic"
-meta_title: ""
+layout: post
 meta_desc: >
   Part 3 in the series, this screencast takes you through how the partials work for the Statarkers theme for Statamic.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - videos
 tags: